 We're going to invite anybody in the entertainment industry that's been through substance abuse or addiction to do that.
 And it won't be scripted.
 It will be whatever they want.
 If they want to do it funny, if they want to do it real, if they want to do it sad, that's fine.
 We're only going to do it two or three times per season, because it might get old and not be as magical.

 I went down to Big Lots and bought about 20 red-and-white checkered tablecloths that we're going to use for the meetings.
-Therefore, let's say it's Robert Downey Jr.'s turn for a 12-step meeting scene, but he's in Brazil filming some Iron Man thing—no problem.
-I can put the tablecloth in an envelope, mail it down to him, and he can film it right there.
-I think that's going got work real well.
+Therefore, let's say it's Robert Downey Jr.'s turn for a 12-step meeting scene, but he's in Brazil filming some Iron Man thing – no problem.
+I can put the tablecloth in an envelope, mail it down to him and he can film it right there.
+I think that's going to work real well.

 You're nearly half-a-million dollars away from reaching your Kickstarter goal.
-What's the plan if you don't get?
+What's the plan if you don't get it?